rieshy/quick-prod/README.md

 ## 1. Ideation and Planning
 - Define the problem and solution
+- Describe why do you think it is going to work
 - Identify target users and their needs
 - Create user stories and requirements
 - Set project goals and success metrics